Idriz Seferi: Balkan Wars

-In the First Balkan war Seferi recruited 6,000 men from Karadak and attacked Serbian frontier posts.
+When Serbian forces continued to occupy Kosovo during 1913-1915, Seferi continued his struggle to liberate Kosovo and unite it with Albania.
+During the First Balkan war, Seferi recruited 6,000 men from Karadak and attacked Serbian frontier posts.
 They were armed with Martinis and Serbian rapid-fire guns that had been supplied by Serbia during the 1909 Albanian Uprising.
-The Albanians did this after realising that Albanian-inhabited regions would possibly be divided between Serbia and Greece; the notion of using Serbian weapons and money against Serbia enraged the army.
-Due to his actions against the Serbian Army, 29 villages in Karadak were burned and Hundreds of Albanians were killed.
-In fact the entire Albanian population of the villages Kabash, Tërpezë, Lubisht and Gjylekar were annihilated by the Serbian Army.
+The notion of the Albanians using Serbian weapons and money against Serbia enraged the army.

+Seferi and his men engaged in a fierce battle at the Končulj pass in an attempt to halt the advance of the third Serbian Army, which consisted of approximately 76,000 soldiers, on their way to the city of Gjilan.
+Following seven days of intense combat, Seferi and his troops were compelled to withdraw, resulting in the capture of Gjilan by the Serbian army.
+Due to his actions against the Serbian army, 29 villages in Karadak were burned and hundreds of Albanians were killed.
+The entire Albanian civilian population of the villages Kabash, Lubishtë and Gjylekar were massacred by the Serbian army.